telefonicaid/fiware-cygnus/doc/roadmap.md

 The following list of features are planned to be addressed in the short term, and incorporated in a next release of the product in the short term:
+*None at the present moment*

 ## Medium term

-The following list of features are planned to be addressed in the medium term, typically within the subsequent release(s) generated in the next **9 months** after next planned release:
+The following list of features are planned to be addressed in the medium term, typically within the subsequent release(s) generated in the next **9 months** after next planned release: *None at the present moment*

 ## Long term

 The following list of features are proposals regarding the longer-term evolution of the product even though development of these features has not yet been scheduled for a release in the near future.
-Please feel free to contact us if you wish to get involved in the implementation or influence the roadmap
+Please feel free to contact us if you wish to get involved in the implementation or influence the roadmap.

 -   Binary CB-Cygnus communication (based in MQTT).
 Need to be validated before.